StephenLingham/notes/development-ideas-timeline.md

   - Building Microservices by Sam Newman was published
 - 2017
   - Robert Martin's Clean Architecture book was published
+- 2018
+  - Accelerate: The Science of Lean Software and DevOps was published
 - 2020
   - Fundamentals of Software Architecture: An Engineering Approach by Mark Richards and Neal Ford was published
 - 2021